 You often need to tell people what they don’t want to hear.
-People often self-sabotage and cannot admit that they spent the last 10-15 years on a wrong career path.
-They always try to find the logical explanation for their decisions.
-For instance, for the fact that they have spent their whole youth on doing something they don’t enjoy at all and are not talented for.
+People often self-sabotage and cannot admit that they spent the last 10-15 years on the wrong career path.
+They always try to find a logical explanations for their decisions.
+For instance, the fact that they have spent their whole youth doing something they don’t enjoy at all and are not talented for.
 They also don’t take it lightly when you tell them that they might miss certain values desired in the job market.

-For instance, when you tell them that they are apparently convenient and salary-oriented, with no genuine interests, and have no value for employers — regardless of their academic titles.
-Some people get bitter after chatting about careers with me, but what shall I do other than saying the truth?
+For instance, when you tell them that they are apparently convenient and salary-oriented, with no genuine interests, and have no value for employers—regardless of their academic titles.
+Some people get bitter after chatting about careers with me, but what shall I do other than say the truth?